basic-produce/project/index.md

 ## SQL Query
 "Data should be transformed as far upstream as possible, and as far downstream as necessary."

-I transformed the data using mySQL.
+I extracted and transformed the data using mySQL.
 Full mySQL query can be found in this link: [Full Query](https://github.com/thong-pm/Data_Port/blob/main/PowerBI/Forecast%20tracking/foreast_track_query.sql).
 Mostly try to join the revenue columns from actual and forecasting tables, redefine some attributes with CASE function and format the date time data type.
 ## Visualization

 ### Line Column Chart